cuuprum/nodekb/README.md

   * [x] Connecting app to mongodb through Mongoose
   * [x] Create model and schema
   * [x] Connect app.js with model and send value to website
+  * [x] Show all attribute from article to view using pug variable

 Part 5 Save Articles to MongoDB
  * [ ]